Online MBA in Wyoming

 The below three online MBA programs in Wyoming are listed in alphabetical order.

 1. University of Wyoming – College of Business

 The University of Wyoming offers an AACSB-accredited general MBA degree online that takes two years to complete on a part-time basis.
 No full-time options are offered.
-The program includes either 30 or 39 credit hours of study, depending on whether a concentration is added, and is based on a cohort structure where all students begin the program in the fall term and progress through the program together.
+The program includes either 30 or 39 credit hours of study, depending on whether a concentration is added.
+It is based on a cohort structure where all students begin the program in the fall term and progress through the program together.
 Students take two courses each term during fall, spring, and summer and graduate in 24 months as a cohort.
 The College of Business aims to address sustainable business, entrepreneurship, and business ethics issues, which may appeal to students with similar interests.

-Applicants must have at least a bachelor’s degree, five years of full-time work experience, including three years of management experience, and a minimum 550 GMAT score to be eligible for the program.
-To apply, complete the online application and mail your supporting documents, including three letters of recommendation, a resume, and transcripts to the Graduate School office.
+Applicants must have at least a bachelor’s degree, five years of full-time work experience, three years of management experience, and a minimum 550 GMAT score to be eligible for the program.
+To apply, complete the online application and mail your supporting documents, including three letters of recommendation, a resume, and transcripts, to the Graduate School office.
 You may also need to show proof of quantitative skills and attend an interview as part of the application process.

 Core Curriculum (30 credit hours) – Financial Accounting, Business Research Methods, Marketing Analysis, Financial Management, MBA Managerial Accounting, Decision Sciences for Managers, Organizational Behavior & Human Resource Management, New Venture, The Global Business Environment, International Business in Practice, and Strategic Management in Dynamic Environments

 The University also offers a concentration in Energy.
 In addition to the core curriculum, Online MBA Energy students must also complete nine credit hours related to the energy industry, including Supply Chain Management in the Energy Industry, Energy Finance: Project Evaluation, and Fundamentals of Accounting in the Energy Industry.